Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 Add code to perform the following actions:

-1. Create a collection called `ddos` to which we will subscribe.
+1. Create a [document collection](../../collections/index.md) called `ddos` to which you subscribe.
 If a collection by that name already exists, the existing collection is used instead.
 1. Add `data` to the collection, then subscribe to the collection.
 In this example, we are adding IP addresses to block.
 1. Delete `data` from the collection.
 If the collection becomes empty, the collection is deleted too.